Estimated reading time: 6 minutes

 Cherry Almond Cake is a must-have fresh-baked cake in our household for the Christmas holidays.

-Like many other people, I do quite a bit of home baking for Christmas but prefer to do more easy cakes and squares rather than cookies.
+Like many other people, I do a lot of home baking for Christmas but prefer to do more easy cakes and squares rather than cookies.

 Last week you might remember my Frosted Apple Cinnamon Rolls drenched in a silky glaze, perfect for Christmas morning with a cup of tea or coffee.